abhinav-vaishya/abhinav-vaishya.github.io/index.md

 <!-- ### About me -->

 <p>
         I am a Research Associate working under <a  href = "https://ece.iisc.ac.in/~pvkece/">Prof. P Vijay Kumar</a> at IISc, Bengaluru.
-My research focus is Quantum Error-Correcting Codes.
+My research focus is Erasure Decoding of Quantum LDPC codes.
 </p>
 <p>
         Prior to that, I completed my B.Tech (Hons.) and MS by Research (Dual Degree) in Computer Science and Engineering from <a  href="https://iiit.ac.in/">IIIT Hyderabad</a>.
 I was working under